Sonok/Reddit/README.md

 **Problem:** High traffic on popular subreddits can cause delays in loading the timeline due to the large volume of posts.

-**Solution:** Implement caching strategies for frequently accessed subreddits and use pagination to load posts incrementally.
+**Solution:** Implement caching strategies for frequently accessed subreddits and use pagination (also known as paging) to load posts incrementally.

 ### Security